paylike/plugin-opencart-3/README.md

 ## Installation

+Once you have installed OpenCart, follow these simple steps:
+1. Signup at [paylike.io](https://paylike.io) (it’s free)
+1. Create a live account
+1. Create an app key for your OpenCart website
 1. Upload the paylike.ocmod.zip file in the extensions uploader.
-2. Log in as administrator and click  "Extensions" from the top menu then "extension" then "payments" and install the Paylike plugin by clicking the `Install` link listed there.
+1. Log in as administrator and click  "Extensions" from the top menu then "extension" then "payments" and install the Paylike plugin by clicking the `Install` link listed there.
-3. Click the Edit Paylike button
+1. Click the Edit Paylike button
-4. Add the Public and App key that you can find in your Paylike account and enable the plugin
+1. Add the Public and App key that you can find in your Paylike account and enable the plugin

 ## Updating settings